 Skip to main content

-A session token is how an end user’s browser reaches a Karta project safely.
-A kt_live_… key is an org-wide management credential and must never ship to a client.
-Instead, your backend mints a short-lived, project-scoped JWT per authenticated end user, and the widget presents that.
+A session token is how an end user’s browser reaches a Karta agent safely.
+A kt_live_... key is an org-wide management credential and must never ship to a client.
+Instead, your backend mints a short-lived, agent-scoped signed token per authenticated end user, and the widget presents that.
 This is the standard “ephemeral client secret” pattern: the long-lived secret stays on your server; a narrow, expiring token reaches the browser.

 The flow